‘I have learned from my mistakes’: Clerk of Courts Foley pleads guilty to misdemeanor charges, felony counts dropped

 A visiting judge on Monday convicted Montgomery County Clerk of Courts Mike Foley on misdemeanor charges.

-Foley pleaded guilty to lesser charges — unlawful campaign solicitation violations — as a part of a plea agreement with the Ohio Auditor of State’s office.
+Foley pleaded guilty to lesser charges — unlawful campaign solicitation violations — as part of a plea agreement with the Ohio Auditor of State’s Office.
 This agreement dropped felony charges of theft in office related to the misuse of county property and time.

-Visiting Judge Jonathan Hein said Foley’s actions demonstrated poor judgement.
+Visiting Judge Jonathan Hein said Foley’s actions demonstrated “ignorance of clear ethical laws or callous disregard for them.”

 “You know, everyone in the room knows, what you did, you clearly shouldn’t do,” Judge Hein said to Foley in a small courtroom at the Montgomery County Common Plea Court.